Nourelshehry/Compiler_project/README.md

 ![c62ff5ec-5803-4619-a718-65f2a51e7001](https://user-images.githubusercontent.com/76706477/226959632-f7234121-3e54-4754-b9fd-ac177ef74876.jpg)

-(You can find it in:[output.txt](https://github.com/Asmahan-Rashed/Compiler_project/blob/main/output.txt))
+(You can find it in:[output.java](https://github.com/Asmahan-Rashed/Compiler_project/blob/main/output.java))

 **To make this scenario:**

-1- We made a grammer for if statment as you can find in ([If.g4](https://github.com/Asmahan-Rashed/Compiler_project/blob/main/If.g4)) with start rule:
+1- We took a grammer for if statment as you can find in ([JavaParser.g4](https://github.com/Asmahan-Rashed/Compiler_project/blob/main/JavaParser.g4)) with start rule:

 ![2023-03-22_18h41_42224](https://user-images.githubusercontent.com/76706477/226976604-d2a17a56-e438-45da-934e-7398f17431b4.png)